xpepermint/graphql-example/README.md

 The HTTP server is based on [express-graphql](https://github.com/graphql/express-graphql) which is a bridge to communicate with a GraphQL application via [Express](http://expressjs.com/) HTTP server.
 You could substitute this with [koa-graphql](https://github.com/chentsulin/koa-graphql) or [koa-graphql-next](https://github.com/bidanjun/koa-graphql-next).
 The `express-graphql` middleware includes a [GraphiQL](https://github.com/graphql/graphiql) user interface which is a generic interface for running GraphQL queries and mutations (for use in development).

-The Graph application exposes the API over the GraphQL schema defined in `./src/graph/schema/index.graphql`.
-It uses the  [contextable.js](https://github.com/xpepermint/contextablejs#graphql-root-resolver) for describing and validating input data.
-To keep the example simple, we only have two models here where the `Root` model represents a GraphQL resolver - a [root value](http://graphql.org/code/) for the GraphQL.
+Graph application exposes the API over the GraphQL schema defined in `./src/graph/schema/index.graphql`.
+It uses the  [RawModel.js](https://github.com/xpepermint/rawmodeljs#context--graphql) for describing and validating input data.
+To keep the example simple, we only have two models here where the `Root` model represents a GraphQL resolver - the [rootValue](http://graphql.org/code/) for GraphQL.

 ## GraphQL Clients